-A student who has a mark average of at least 50% and who has passed at least half of the subjects taken may write one supplemental examination in each failed subject in which the mark is 40% or higher.
-The supplemental examination (or examinations) must be written in the late June supplemental exam period immediately following the failure.
-A student in the final year may write one supplemental examination in January, if passing that examination and all final semester examinations makes the student eligible for graduation.
+A student may write one supplemental examination in each failed subject in which the mark is 40% to 49%.
+The supplemental examination (or examinations) are written in the late June supplemental exam period immediately following the failure.
+A student in the final year may write one supplemental examination in the Winter Semester, if passing that examination and all final semester examinations makes the student eligible for graduation.